Rules for 2018

 It is important to note that this is a photographic competition and the entries will be judged purely on photographic merit.
 For example, an excellent image of a common plant will be held in higher regard than a flawed image of a rare plant, even if the rare plant is a superb specimen.
 All entries must be previously unpublished photographs and should not have previously been entered in this competition or in any Artistic Section at an AGS National Show.

 Entries are restricted to a maximum of three photographs per class whatever the chosen medium employed—digital, scanned film, or a combination.
 All photographs must be clearly identified with the photographer’s name, the entry class, the name of the plant(s) or animal(s), and if possible when and where the photograph was taken.
 If available digital images should be accompanied by the camera “Properties” file normally associated with the taking of a photograph.
-Each picture resolution should be a set at a minimum of at least 1200x800 pixels and preferably closer to 2400x1600 for both display and printing purposes.
+Each picture resolution should be a set at a minimum of at least 1200x800 pixels and preferably closer to 2400x1600 for judging (as projected photographs), display and printing purposes.

 As digital photography has become the entry standard for the competition a “preferred file format” for the labelling of digital photographs has been devised.